aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 This can allow the limiter to work more efficiently and assertively without introducing undesirable artifacts, ultimately permitting a hotter final output while preserving a greater degree of sonic integrity.
 In practical terms : it essentially allows the limiter to **"pump harder"** (to borrow some colorful engineer slang) in a way that enhances overall loudness and impact without sacrificing quality.
 This positions Defatiguer as a strategic insert ahead of loudness maximization stages in mastering chains, particularly for genres or formats that aim for competitive loudness levels.

----

-# What it is

 DeFatiguer is not a mastering tool and is not a creative effect, it sits in a different category:
 > **experimental psychoacustical stabilization layer for pre-existing audio material**

+---

+# What it does

 It analyzes an input signal and applies extremely conservative, locally-adaptive corrections that aim to reduce:
 - Spectral masking instability